 Your car insurance will not cover your motorcycle.
 Florida’s insurance requirements for vehicles are different from those for motorcycles.

-- PIP, or Personal Injury Protection, is a no-fault coverage required for vehicles with four or more wheels, but not for motorcycles.
+- Personal Injury Protection (PIP), is a no-fault coverage required for vehicles with four or more wheels, but not for motorcycles.
 When you’re driving your car and you are injured in an accident, PIP covers a percentage of your medical costs no matter who caused the accident.
 PIP also helps cover lost wages.

 - The state does not require PIP for motorcycle coverage, although some insurance companies in Florida may offer a similar product called Medical Payments (MedPay) coverage.
 Note that MedPay will not cover lost wages.